grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 ## Configuring VUs based on VU id

-In some cases, it might be inconvenient or impractical to write a scenario for each behavior.
+In some cases, writing a scenario for each behavior might be inconvenient or impractical.
 As an alternative, you can distribute logic across a range of VUs with the [execution context variables](/using-k6/execution-context-variables) from the [`k6/execution`](https://k6.io/docs/javascript-api/k6-execution/) module.
 With the `exec` object, you can scope logic to a specific instance, scenario, or across all VUs.